-Location: Academy coursework is taught at the ARL.
+Location: Junior and senior level academy courses are taught at the ARL.

 The high school Aerospace Engineering: Project Lead the Way (PLTW) Academy is a two-year sequence of courses which, when combined with traditional mathematics and science courses, introduces students to the scope, rigor and discipline of aerospace engineering prior to entering college.
-In 10th grade, students learn and apply the engineering design process through coursework in Aerospace I G/T, which includes course material from PLTW Introduction to Engineering design process in Aerospace II G/T, which includes course material from PLTW Digital Electronics, PLTW Aerospace Engineering and PLTW Engineering Design and Development courses.
+In 11th grade, students learn and apply the engineering design process through coursework in Aerospace I G/T, which includes course material from PLTW Introduction to Engineering Design and PLTW Principles of Engineering courses.
+In 12th grade, students extend their knowledge of the engineering design process in Aerospace II G/T, which includes course material from PLTW Digital Electronics, PLTW Aerospace Engineering and PLTW Engineering Design and Development courses.
 Students work in teams to design and construct a solution to an open-ended engineering problem.
 A mentoring engineer guides students throughout the process.
 Students must present progress reports, submit a final written report and defend their solutions to a panel of outside reviewers at the end of the school year.